GermanoCostaUX/full-stack-web3-minimalistic-eth-smart-contract/README.md

 Hello folks!
-This is a minimalistic Website that allows us to test our local blockchain
+This is a Full Stack minimalist Website that allows us to test our local blockchain

         The complete code in indexed in the files!

-        ## Warning 1: You are deploying to a local network, you'll need a local
+        ## Warning 1: Fun fact!!!
+You are deploying to a local network, then you'll need a local
         network running to interact!

         ## Warning 2: These accounts, and their private keys, are publicly
-        known.Any funds sent to them on Mainnet or any other live network WILL BE LOST.
+        known.
+Any funds sent to them on Mainnet or any other live network WILL BE LOST.

-        ## Warning 3: We don use real ETH in this repo.
+        ## Warning 3: We don't use real ETH in this repo.

-        That`s it.Let's rock the Web3 Universe!
+        That`s it.
+Let's rock the Web3 Universe!

 In this project we will be using HTML / JavaScript in conjuction with Smart Contracts in Ethereum to build this Website (WEB3).